pauldin91/sego/README.md

 # SeGo
 A lightweight and intuitive image segmentation annotation tool built with [Fyne](https://fyne.io/) in Go.

-SegGo lets you annotate images, export label masks, and manage datasets for machine learning workflows — all in a clean, cross-platform GUI.
+SeGo lets you annotate images, export label masks, and manage datasets for machine learning workflows — all in a clean, cross-platform GUI.

 ## Features